2026 Tax Year · Canadian Realtors

 Tax Deadlines 2026

-Every CRA tax deadline self-employed Canadian realtors need to know — quarterly instalments, T1 filing, HST/GST returns, T4A issuance, and RRSP contributions.
+Every CRA tax deadline that applies to self-employed Canadian realtors — quarterly instalments, T1 filing, HST/GST returns, T4A issuance, and RRSP contributions.
 Updated for the 2026 tax year.

 Quick answer